 What did Julian Assange do?
 WikiLeaks' most significant document dumps

-WikiLeaks founder Jullian Assange has pleaded guilty to a single charge of publishing U.S. military secrets in a U.S. court on the Northern Mariana Islands, before he is set to be sent back to his home country of Australia.
+WikiLeaks founder Jullian Assange pleaded guilty Wednesday to a single charge of publishing U.S. military secrets in a U.S. court on the remote Northern Mariana Islands, ending his long legal battle with the U.S. government.
+Assange broke down in tears in the courtroom after the judge granted him his freedom, and he then boarded a flight and returned to his home country of Australia for the first time in nearly 14 years.

-Assange had been imprisoned in the U.K. since 2019, and before that, he lived in the Ecuadorian Embassy in London for seven years, where sought political asylum.
+Assange had been imprisoned in the U.K. since 2019 and, before that, had been holed up in the Ecuadorian Embassy in London for seven years, where he sought but failed to gain political asylum.

 What did Julian Assange do?

-The United States had been seeking Assange's extradition from the U.K., and he could have faced a potential 175-year prison sentence in the U.S. if convicted.
+The United States had sought Assange's extradition from the U.K., and he could have faced a potential 175-year prison sentence in the U.S. if convicted.

 What are some of Wikileaks most significant dumps?